 This statement is made pursuant to the Modern Slavery Act 2015.
 It sets out the steps taken by National Express Group plc and its relevant subsidiaries (together, the “Group”) during their financial year ended 31 December 2016 to ensure, so far as possible, that no modern slavery or human trafficking takes place in any part of their business or supply chains.

 The National Express Group is a leading public transport provider with bus, coach and rail services in the UK, Continental Europe, North Africa, North America and the Middle East.

-The Group is organised into 6 divisions: UK Coach (consisting of its UK scheduled coach network, Eurolines, Kings Ferry and the newly acquired Clarkes of London); UK Bus (consisting of its bus operations in the West Midlands, Coventry and Dundee and the Midland Metro Tram); North America Bus (providing student transportation and transit services in 36 US states and 4 Canadian provinces); ALSA (providing coach and bus services in Spain and Morocco); Rail (made up of UK and German Rail); and International (being the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).
+The Group is organised into six divisions: UK Coach (consisting of its UK scheduled coach network, Kings Ferry and Clarkes of London); UK Bus (consisting of its bus operations in the West Midlands, Coventry and Dundee and the Midland Metro tram); North America Bus (providing student transportation and transit services in 36 US states and 4 Canadian provinces); ALSA (providing coach and bus services in Spain and Morocco); Rail (made up of UK and German Rail); and International (being the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).
 On 10 February 2017 the Group disposed of its UK Rail operation; however this statement includes such operation as it relates to the year ended 31 December 2016.